How to watch Godzilla vs Kong online - here's where you can stream the monster showdown right now

 Wondering how to watch Godzilla vs Kong online?
 Don't sweat it, we've got your back.
-For US readers, all you need is a HBO Max membership.
+For US readers, all you need is an HBO Max membership.
 The movie is exclusive to that streaming service, and it's available right now.
-That means you can get in on the action with just a few button-presses if you sign up.
-As for the rest of the world, global viewers should be able to stream Godzilla vs Kong soon - it's due for rental in the UK from April 1, for example, and you'll find it on the likes of Amazon Prime Video and Google Play.
+This means you can get in on the action with just a few button-presses if you sign up.
+As for the rest of the world, global viewers are also able to stream Godzilla vs Kong on the likes of Amazon Prime Video.

 - HBO Max: See deals and offers

 Now that we've covered the most important detail of how to watch Godzilla vs Kong online, you need to know how much it will cost.
-Because the movie is an HBO Max exclusive in the US, you'll need to pick up a one-month membership at $14.99 to see it.
-Yes, it's more expensive than rival services like Disney Plus.
-But on the bright side, you're able to dig into a pretty extensive library - including the ability to watch Snyder Cut - while you're signed up.
+Fortunately, it won't set you back too much.
+A one-month membership for HBO Max is $14.99 in the US, so you're able to stream Godzilla vs Kong and everything else the service has to offer (including the ability to watch Snyder Cut) for less than a trip to the theatre.
+Alright, it's pricier than rival services like Disney Plus.
+But HBO Max's extensive library makes up for that.

-As for the global audience, being able to watch Godzilla vs Kong will likely cost the same amount as other recent view-on-demand releases.
-The UK launch will probably set you back £19.99, for instance.
+Living in the UK, Australia, and beyond?
+You can watch Godzilla vs Kong for the same price as other view-on-demand releases.
+The UK version will set you back £15.99, for instance.

 Want more information about what you're getting for your cash?
 Don't miss our guide to finding the best HBO Max prices.